Larswad/uno2iec/readme.txt

 Description
 ------------
-The RPI2IEC device simulates a 1541 drive and enables loading and saving programs to MMC or SD flash media with a C64.
+The RPI2IEC device simulates a 1541 drive and enables loading and saving programs to MMC or SD flash media with a CBM.
 The FAT16 and FAT32 filesystems are supported on raspberry as as a server via serial communication.

 Target device